MicrosoftDocs/azure-media-services/media-services/latest/tracks-edit-track-portal-how-to.md

 1. If you want to overwrite the file, select the **Overwrite** checkbox.
 1. Select **Upload**.
 The file will begin uploading.

-## Add additional files

 You can upload additional files in the same way you uploaded the edited file.
-For more information about how to use these files to deliver text tracks in multiple languages see:

-**FILES WITH NO LINK ARE YET TO BE WRITTEN**

-- How to hide or show text tracks in the video player
-- How to allow viewers to select the right text track to be displayed during playback
-- How to hide the live transcription text track produced during a live event